beardaway/discourse-stats-slackbot/README.md

 post_to_slack(processed_response)
 ```

-This method requires you to run it manually from your local computer, from terminal. **If you filled in the script with your developer keys it should not be shared with others as the keys are not kept secret**.
+This method runs the Python script manually provided that you scheduled that with cron.
 Here are the steps to make the method work, assuming you have Python installed on your computer:

 * Create your Slack Workspace by going to https://slack.com/get-started#/create
 * Create a channel that you would like to send your stats to